Bay of Fires Walk + Barnbougle

 The north-east corner of Tasmania is a mecca for walkers and golfers.
 The Bay of Fires stuns with iridescent white sands, turquoise waters, pink granite headlands swathed in orange and black lichen and our lodge is perched high above it all.
 Close by, amidst the towering dunes of the north coast, the Sattler family have embedded two world-class golf courses and created a spectacular natural challenge.

-We have secured the last available departures on our Bay of Fires Lodge Walk in spring, 2021 where you can walk and golf with friends.
+We have secured departures on our Bay of Fires Lodge Walk and combined them with dates at Barnbougle Golf Links so you can walk and golf with friends.
 And we've made it easy by arranging transfers and executive club hire.
-This offer is limited to four departures of up to ten people.

 For all enquiries and bookings please contact Tasmanian Walking Company on (03) 6392 2211 or email firstname.lastname@example.org